vrm-c/vrm.dev/content/en/docs/univrm/programming/univrm_use_blendshape.md

 * [Not Recommended] `ImmediatelySetValue`
 * [For Advanced Users] `AccumulateValue`, `Apply`

-## Apply BlendShape weight from Script
+## Apply BlendShape weight from script

 Call `SetValues` function once to create the specific expression (merged by multiple BlendShapes) in a frame: